Let us know how we can help. Get results today!

-Nerve roots extend through small openings is the spine called foramina.
+Nerve roots extend through small openings in the spine called foramina.
 Many of the conditions mentioned above can obstruct these openings and irritate the nerves that run through them.
-In peripheral areas of the body this is often referred to as nerve entrapment.
+In peripheral areas of the body, this is often referred to as nerve entrapment.

 Diagnosing a Pinched Nerve

 Diagnoses usually starts with an initial evaluation performed by a physician.
 Based on their findings they typically schedule you for an MRI, which is commonly used to identify bulging and herniated discs.

 Diagnosing and relieving pain from a pinched nerve is all about identifying what nerve is compressed and what structure/s are compressing it.

 X-ray films and MRI’s are the gold standards in determining structural dysfunction in the spine.
 Motion palpation and range of motion tests also give us the ability to identify any biomechanical problems in the spine.

 Symptoms from a pinched nerve are quite common in many other spine disorders.
 They include: